How to Choose a Website Maintenance Provider | Rugby Web Services Guide

 🚩 Too cheap to be real

 If it’s £20/month, it probably doesn’t cover much.
 Good maintenance takes time, tools, and care.
-At a minimum you want plugins updates, and backups for your site, which may be all you need for a static website that doesn’t change often.
+At a minimum you want plugins updates, and backups for your site, Understanding what website maintenance actually includes helps you spot providers who are cutting corners on essential services.

 🚩 No reporting or visibility